Pennsylvania Academy of the Fine Arts: History

+19th century

 The Pennsylvania Academy of the Fine Arts was founded in 1805 by painter and scientist Charles Willson Peale, sculptor William Rush, and other artists and business leaders.
-The growth of the Academy of Fine Arts was slow.

-For many years it held its exhibitions in an 1806 building, designed by John Dorsey with pillars of the Ionic order.
-It stood on the site of the later American Theater at Chestnut and 10th streets.
+Its first building on Chestnut and 10th Streets in Center City Philadelphia was designed by John Dorsey and opened in 1806.
 The academy opened as a museum in 1807 and held its first exhibition in 1811, where more than 500 paintings and statues were displayed.
 The first school classes held in the building were with the Society of Artists in 1810.

 The academy had to be reconstructed after the fire of 1845.
-Some twenty-three years later, leaders of the academy raised funds to construct a building more worthy of its treasures.
+The new building by architect Richard Arthington Gilpin opened in 1847 and was demolished in 1870, following damage by a storm.
+The leaders of the academy then raised funds to construct a building more worthy of its treasures.
 They commissioned the current Furness-Hewitt building, which was constructed from 1871.
 It opened as part of the 1876 Philadelphia Exposition.
+The Chestnut Street site was leased to the vaudeville entrepreneur Robert Fox, who opened Fox's New American Theatre there in 1870.

 In 1876, former academy student and artist Thomas Eakins returned to teach as a volunteer.
-Fairman Rogers, chairman of the Committee on Instruction from 1878 to 1883, made him a faculty member in 1878, and promoted him to director in 1882.
-Eakins revamped the certificate curriculum to what it used to be today.
-Students in the certificate program learned fundamentals of drawing, painting, sculpture, and printmaking (relief, intaglio, and lithography) for two years.
-For the next two years, they had conducted independent study, guided by frequent critiques from faculty, students, and visiting artists.
+Fairman Rogers, chairman of the Committee on Instruction from 1878 to 1883, appointed Eakins a faculty member in 1878, and promoted him to director in 1882.
+Eakins revamped the certificate curriculum to its current format.
+Students in the certificate program learned fundamentals of drawing, painting, sculpture, and printmaking, including relief, intaglio, and lithography, for two years.
+For the following two years, they conducted independent study, guided by critiques from faculty, students, and visiting artists.
+Notable alumni from this time include George Agnew Reid, a Canadian painter who was drawn to the program because of Thomas Eakins' radical approach to teaching.
+Reid studied at PAFA from 1882–1884.

-From 1811 to 1969, the academy organized important annual art exhibitions, from which the museum made significant acquisitions.
-Harrison S. Morris, managing director from 1892 to 1905, collected contemporary American art for the institution.
-Among the many masterpieces acquired during his tenure were works by Cecilia Beaux, William Merritt Chase, Frank Duveneck, Thomas Eakins, Winslow Homer, Childe Hassam, and Edmund Tarbell.
-Work by The Eight, which included former Academy students Robert Henri and John Sloan, is well represented in the collection.
-It provides a transition between 19th- and 20th- century art movements.
+The 1844 board of directors' declaration that women artists "would have exclusive use of the statue gallery for professional purposes" and study time in the museum on Monday, Wednesday, and Friday mornings began an incremental step of inclusion of women in the academy.
+In 1860, female students were allowed to take anatomy and antique courses, drawing from antique casts, and they were afforded access to the academy's library and gallery.
+Life classes, the study of the nude body, were available to women in the spring of 1868 with female models; male models were added for study six years later.
+This came after much debate on whether it was appropriate for women to view the nude male form.

+In 1878, Catherine Drinker, at the age of 27, became the first woman to teach at the academy.
+In 1895, one of her pupils, her younger cousin Cecilia Beaux, became the first female faculty member at the academy to instruct painting and drawing.